Early Thanksgiving

-As I was preparing for Thanksgiving last month I thought about a Thanksgiving we celebrated several seasons ago.
+This past November as I was preparing for Thanksgiving I thought about how we celebrated the holiday several years ago.

 One of my cousins and his family usually celebrated with his in-laws; another often went to an out-of-town brother; my husband’s young relatives liked to make travel plans around their kids’ school vacations; some told me they don’t like to drive in holiday traffic; and others seemed to be perpetually committed elsewhere.
 So I decided to think outside the box.

 I told my son to make his special gravy, and I asked my cousins to bring the beer and wine.
-Then I went shopping for the turkey and the fixings, remembering to get extra sides for the vegetarians and the gluten-free folks, and biscuits for our relatives who had asked to bring their dog.
+Then I went out to Gristedes, our local supermarket for the turkey and the fixings, remembering to get extra sides for the vegetarians and the gluten-free folks, and biscuits for our relatives who had asked to bring their dog.

 Soon the big day arrived.
 We ate and drank, laughed and talked, and gave thanks for all our blessings.